Note: The “question #’s” in this Q&A refer to the questions on the Annual Aggregate Data Report which is being collected in the IDEx.

 Q: When are the annual aggregate data reports due?

-For calendar year 2018, institutions are also required to submit a report for the entire 2018 reporting period (January 1, 2018 – December 31, 2018), by no later than October 1, 2019.
+A: For calendar year 2018, institutions are required to submit a report for the entire 2018 reporting period (January 1, 2018 – December 31, 2018), by no later than December 16, 2019.
 That report should include both the data reported on the interim data report and any additional data collected between May 2, 2018 and December 31, 2018.

 For calendar year 2019 and all subsequent calendar years, the annual aggregate data reports should be submitted to the New York State Education Department anytime between January 1 – October 1 of the calendar year following the reporting period.
 For example: the data report for the January 1, 2019 – December 31, 2019 reporting period must be submitted no earlier than January 1, 2020 and no later than October 1, 2020.